Florida Rental Laws - An Overview of Landlord Tenant Rights in Orange Park

 • Landlords in Florida have the right to:

-• Enter rented premises to perform a needed or requested maintenance task as long as they provide adequate notice.
+• Enter rented premises to perform a needed or requested maintenance task as long as they provide adequate written notice.

 • Raise rent.

-• Enforce the terms of the lease agreement.
+• Enforce the terms of the written rental agreement.

-• Charge late rent fees.
+• Charge late payment fees.

 The list of responsibilities for landlords is as follows: